singh-anuragg/customer_behavior_analysis/README.md

 The project covers:

-Loading and exploring the dataset in Python
+•Loading and exploring the dataset in Python

-Data cleaning and preprocessing
+•Data cleaning and preprocessing

-Running SQL queries on MySQL
+•Running SQL queries on MySQL

-Building an interactive Power BI dashboard
+•Building an interactive Power BI dashboard

-Creating a final business insights report
+•Creating a final business insights report

 📁 Dataset